lecturer-luka/asp-dotnet-developer-exercises/VisualStudio/visual-studio-code.md

 In the simplest terms, a project template represents the type of application that will be built.

-Add a project to a solution:
+Add a console project to a solution:

 ```dotnet
 cd MySolutionName